scando1993/thingsboard.github.io/docs/iot-video-tutorials.md

 </div><br>

-#### ThingsBoard PE: SigFox Integration Configuration Guide
+#### Pacificsoft PE: SigFox Integration Configuration Guide
-Sigfox Integration allows to stream data from Sigfox Backend to ThingsBoard Professional Edition and converts binary device payloads to the ThingsBoard format.
+Sigfox Integration allows to stream data from Sigfox Backend to Pacificsoft Professional Edition and converts binary device payloads to the Pacificsoft format.
 This video tutorial will show you how to configure SigFox Integration

 You will learn how to: